GunnarPDX/language_list/README.md

 #### `common_languages`

-Returns list of all common languages.
+Returns list of all common languages. `LanguageList.common_languages!` can be called to return w/out tuple.

 ```elixir
 iex> LanguageList.common_languages